shankarkarki/netflix_data_survey/README.md

 # Netflix data survery
-This is just for learning pandas library.
+This is just for learning creating branches and working with the braches exploring version control system.
 I have imported **csv** file of __netflix__ stock.
 I have done simple analysis using resample method..

 ## Tools used
 1. [pandas](https://pandas.pydata.org/)